Skip to content

 Elevating from a "movement" to a REVOLUTION

-For over 10 years now, XY Planning Network (to whom a tremendous amount of respect and appreciation is due!) has asked us to help “grow the movement” of fee-for-service financial planning for the next generation of clients.
+For over 10 years now, XY Planning Network has asked us to help "grow the movement" of fee-for-service financial planning for the next generation of clients.
 This same spirit of change has long been embodied in other organizations like NAPFA, the Garrett Planning Network, and many others with both their hearts and brains in the right place.
+Even though we've collectively made significant progress toward transparency and building a real profession, it's clear that none of the existing major players have gone far enough and there's still a long road ahead.

+This is going to take courage, hard work, and steadfast resolve to stand up for what's right.
+It's time to shift our thinking and our actions from "sparking a movement" to "igniting a revolution."
 This mission is too important to fail, and right now we are undoubtedly failing.
-So the question to ask ourselves now is what are we going to do about it?
+So the question to ask ourselves now is: what are we going to do about it?

 Join Us in Creating Change